aglover/droid-migrate/README.md

 $> droid-migrate generate down
 ```

-You can read my blog entry entitled [Introducing Android Migrations](http://thediscoblog.com/blog/2013/07/24/introducing-android-migrations/) for a detailed tutorial or you can read on.
+You can read [Introducing Android Migrations](http://thediscoblog.com/blog/2013/07/24/introducing-android-migrations/) for a detailed tutorial or you can read on.

 ## Why do I need Droid Migrate?